 Digital photography has been around long enough and technology keeps getting better and better that in 2019 $500 can get you an incredible camera that has features that flagship $5000 cameras did not have 6-8 years ago!

 How did I pick the best cameras for under $500?
 I judged each camera on several things.
 The most important is ISO performance.
 Then I judged lens selection and brand support.
 Lastly I judged the extras.
 Things you don’t need but may help future proof your camera.
 ISO performance is the most important aspect to me because its the only thing that affects your photos that keeps getting better with technology.
 Aperture is lens independent and shutter speed is solid.

 NOTE: Because of the nature of retail, some of the prices may fluctuate slightly from the listed amount.

 The Nikon D3500 is the best value for the money hands down.
 The top being ISO performance.
-With a max of 25,600 its more than enough to cover you in just about every situation.
-Personal note I’ve never gone above 16,000 in my wedding photography, so that 33% more light sensitivity will do you well!
-Nikon has been around for decades and have build an great line of lenses that will never leave you wishing you had more options.
+With a max of 51,200 its more than enough to cover you in just about every situation.
+Personal note I’ve never gone above 16,000 in my wedding photography.
+Nikon has been around for decades and have build a great line of lenses that will never leave you wishing you had more options.
 It also has the best battery life of any of the cameras on the list being able to achieve 1200 photos.
 And not that it matters but the d3500 has more than 4 million more pixels than the closest competitor on the list.
 The biggest area that camera fails in is the extras.
-The Nikon D3500 also has low power bluetooth built in which can AUTOMATICLLY upload the photos you take to your phone to be able to edit and share on the go!
+The Nikon D3500 also has low power bluetooth built in which can automatically upload the photos you take to your phone to be able to edit and share on the go!

 Do you have one of these cameras?
 What are your thought?
 Leave a comment below with your experiences.
 Im sure fellow readers would love to hear what you have to say!!